appspiriment/android/README.md

-                finishActivityOnOk - if this is true, the activity will be finished on click of Positive Button [Optional] finishActivityOnCancel - if this is true, the activity will be finished on cancelling the dialog box [Optional] isCancellable - Whether the dialog is cancellable or not [Optional] onClickListen - Labmda function to handle the onclick.
-The button id will be passed as a labda parameter, and could be managed inside the lambda.
-[Optional - will close the dialog if not given] onCancelListen - Labmda function to handle the onCancel event.
-[Optional] iconRes - Resource id for Dialog Icon
+                finishActivityOnOk - if this is true, the activity will be finished on click of Positive Button [Optional] finishActivityOnCancel - if this is true, the activity will be finished on cancelling the dialog box [Optional] isCancellable - Whether the dialog is cancellable or not [Optional] positiveClickListen - Labmda function to handle the onclick event of Positive button. negativeClickListen - Labmda function to handle the onclick event of Negative button. neutralClickListen - Labmda function to handle the onclick event of Neutral button. onCancelListen - Labmda function to handle the onCancel event.
+[Optional] iconRes - Resource id for Dialog Icon isHtmlMessage - If true, the message will be treated as an HTML string.

      ```
     Sample Usage in Kotlin:

     ```java
-        MessageUtils.showMsg(this, "Sample Title", "Sample Text")
+        requireActivity().showMsg(this, "Sample Title", "Sample Text")
-        MessageUtils.showMsg(this, title = "Sample Title", message = "Sample Text", positiveButton = "YES", negativeButton = "NO")
+        activityObject.showMsg(this, title = "Sample Title", message = "Sample Text", positiveButton = "YES", negativeButton = "NO")
-        MessageUtils.showMsg(this, "Sample Title", "Sample Text", "YES", "NO")
+        this@MainActivity.showMsg(this, "Sample Title", "Sample Text", "YES", "NO")

     ```

-### DeviceUtils
-     This util provide methods related to the device and hardware.

- * #### Hide Keyboard `fun hideKeyboard(activity: Activity)`
+ * #### Hide Keyboard `fun Activity.hideKeyboard()`
         This method helps to hide the softkeyboard manually.

      ```
-        function name : printStacktrace
+        function name : hideKeyboard
-        arguments:
-                activity - Instance of the activity in which the keyboard to be hidden
      ```
     Sample Usage in Kotlin:

     ```java
-        DeviceUtils.hideKeyboard(this)
+        requireActivity().hideKeyboard()
+        this@MainActivity.hideKeyboard()
     ```
      Sample Usage in java: